dariomonopoli-dev/codegate-cli/README.md

 ## How it works

-1. `codegate run` injects a guarded PATH for that process only
+1. `codegate activate` installs a guarded pip shim in PATH
-2. `pip install` is intercepted by a transparent shim
+2. Any `pip install` is intercepted before execution
 3. Known hallucinated or malicious packages are denied before execution
 4. Unknown packages are evaluated against explicit execution policies
 5. Allowed installs are delegated to the real `pip`

-No global hijacking.
-No hidden behavior.
+CodeGate only affects environments where it is explicitly activated.

 ---